freddycoder/heartdisease/README.md

 ## AITweaker

-This is a razor components app, so it is possible to play with the setting of the AI algoriythme with a UI.
+This is a razor components app, so it is possible to play with the setting of the AI algorythme with a UI.

 ## Heart